 Placebo-Controlled Studies Find Health Benefits

-A team of researchers in California had participants breathe diesel exhaust equivalent to spending a day on the freeway in Los Angeles.
+In another study, a team of researchers in California had participants breathe diesel exhaust equivalent to spending a day on the freeway in Los Angeles.
 Beforehand, researchers randomly assigned some participants to eat broccoli sprout extract equivalent to about 150 grams of broccoli.
 The bodies of people who had eaten broccoli extract experienced a much less severe inflammation reaction to the pollution, as measured by their white blood cell count.

 A Checkered Past for Claims About Plants

 Yet tests in real-world conditions have found little or no effects of plants.
-Smart Air conducted real-world tests of the effect of plants on PM2.5 levels in a Beijing apartment and found no effect.
+For example, Smart Air conducted real-world tests of the effect of plants on PM2.5 levels in a Beijing apartment and found no effect.

 Five Foods That Help Your Body Fight Air Pollution

 So how can we add sulforaphane to our diet?
 A handful of any of these five foods will give a daily dose of this air-pollution-fighting compound.